kunyora/kunyora-website/docs/query_component.md

 * **refetchQuery** : This is a function used to refetch a query

-The `Query` component also uses a lot of other props such as the `skip` props to skip queries, and the `notification.data` property also contains an a `isInitialDataSet` boolean field which can tell your application if an initial data has been loaded before by the query or not.
+The `Query` component also uses a lot of other props such as the `skip` props to skip queries, and the `notification.data` property also contains an `isInitialDataSet` boolean field which can tell your application if an initial data has been loaded before by the query or not.

 Please refer to the [Query Api Overview](query_component_api_overview.md) section of this docs for more details on the `Query` component.